-The physics department also offers a five-year B.S./M.S. physics-education program designed for those who wish to become certified secondary school (grades 7-12) science teachers.
-The program incorporates the four-year B.S. degree in physics with additional work during the summer and a fifth year to complete the M.S. in secondary education and to become certified.
+The physics department offers a five-year B.S./M.S. physics-education program designed for those who wish to become certified secondary school (grades 7-12) science teachers.
+The program incorporates the four-year B.S. degree in physics with additional work during the summer and a fifth year to complete the M.S. in secondary education and become certified.
 Given the numerous course requirements for the dual degrees and the certification, it is important that those individuals speak with the physics education advisor about this program early in their careers to ensure they are taking appropriate courses.